berkeley-stat243/fall-2025/howtos/vscode.md

 See [here](https://code.visualstudio.com/download) to install VS Code.

-A browser-based version of VS Code is available through both the [DataHub]((https://datahub.berkeley.edu) and the [SCF JupyterHub](https://jupyter.stat.berkeley.edu).
+A browser-based version of VS Code is available through both the [DataHub](https://datahub.berkeley.edu) and the [SCF JupyterHub](https://jupyter.stat.berkeley.edu).
+It should behave very similarly but the extensions availalbe for VS Code on your own machine versus in the browser/JupyterHub can have differences.

 ## Using VS Code